sunsetjkyle/alx-system_engineering-devops/0x00-shell_basics/README.md

 A script that copies html files question 14
-A script that moves all files beginning with an uppercase letter to the directory /tmp/u A script that deletes all files in the current working directory that end with the character ~
+A script that moves all files beginning with an uppercase letter to the directory /tmp/u A script that deletes all files in the current working directory that end with the character ~ A script that Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory